Welcome to Thrombo.Info

 - Do blood clots interfere with breathing?

-- Do blood clots sometimes cause asthma?
+- Why do blood clots sometimes cause exercise induced asthma?

-- Do blood clots cause panic attacks?
+- Do blood clots cause hypoxic circulatory 'suffocation' and panic attacks?

 - How does CPR reanimate someone with cardiac arrest without using defibrillation?